cjmj96/data-cleaning-and-transformation/documentation/README.md

 I collected the data from Inside Airbnb [2], a mission-driven project that provides data about Airbnb's listings for the upcoming 12 months, which is updated quarterly.
 I specifically chose data from Boston, MA, downloaded it manually, and saved it locally.

+<a id='data-description'></a>
+### Data description

+The Boston Airbnb data is stored in .csv format.
+It contains 7 files representing different aspects of the data.
+Three of them represent detailed data about listings (`listings.csv`) including their availability in the next 12 months (`calendar.csv`), and past reviews (`reviews.csv`).
+The next three, represents a summarized version of the detailed data.
+The remaining two, represents geographical information for the neighborhoods (`neighbourhoods.csv`, `neighbourhoods.geojson`).
+I select only the first three files containing data that align with the project’s objective.

+The files have a varying numbers of fields and observations. `listings.csv` has 75 fields and 4,261 observations. `calendar.csv` contains 7 fields and 1,554,256 observations.
+And, `reviews.csv` file contains 6 fields and 186,496 observations.

 <a id='references'></a>